elektronika-ba/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 ```
 These generate a train.record and a test.record file in \object_detection.
 These will be used to train the new object detection classifier.

+In case you are using TensorFlow v2 and you get an error saying:

+> AttributeError: module 'tensorflow' has no attribute 'app'.

+edit **generate_tfrecord.py** file and change:

+`import tensorflow as tf`

+with:

+`import tensorflow.compat.v1 as tf`

 ### 5. Create Label Map and Configure Training
 The last thing to do before training is to create a label map and edit the training configuration file.